 i.
 “Israel here refers to the northern kingdom.
 She too would live in safety.”
 (Thompson)

 d.
-THE LORD OUR RIGHTEOUSNESS: Jeremiah announced that this would be the name by which He will be called.
-He will be the way that the righteousness of Yahweh is given unto His people, so that He Himself if our righteousness.
+The LORD Our Righteousness: Jeremiah announced that this would be the name by which He will be called.
+He will be the way that the righteousness of Yahweh is given unto His people, so that He Himself is our righteousness.

 ii.
 Yahweh Tsidkenu “is probably a play on the name of Zedekiah [which means], My righteousness is Yahweh.”
 (Thompson) “Jeremiah switched Zedekiah’s name around to make his pun.
 Zedekiah was called ‘Righteousness is the Lord,’ but the Messiah would be called ‘the LORD our Righteousness.’”
 (Ryken)